Medical Imaging & Diagnostics AI

 Common pitfalls and risks we often see

-The most dangerous pitfall is false confidence: a system that appears smooth and helpful but behaves unevenly across equipment, patient populations, or operating contexts.
-Another risk we often see is poor validation design, where performance numbers exist but do not reflect the actual workflow or decision threshold.
+The most dangerous failure mode is false confidence: a system that appears smooth and helpful but behaves unevenly across equipment, patient populations, or operating contexts.
+Another failure mode is poor validation design, where performance numbers exist but do not reflect the actual workflow or decision threshold.
 A third is operational: fragile data pipelines, incomplete audit trails, or review interfaces that make expert oversight harder instead of easier.

 This is also a domain where clever demos can create the wrong impression.
 High accuracy on a constrained set does not mean clinical readiness.
 It means you have earned the right to do more careful work.